 Background

-The project aims to find out if there are people living in the East of England who are more likely to experience mental health or care inequalities.
-For this research, the inequalities we are looking at include i) being in need of mental health support, but not receiving it, and ii) not having a mental health need, but being diagnosed as having mental health need.
-We are working with local organisations and people with lived experience of accessing or using mental health services to guide the research we are doing to make sure that it is relevant to the people of the East of England.
+The project aimed to find out if there are people living in the East of England who are more likely to experience mental health or care inequalities.
+For this research, the inequalities we looked at included i) being in need of mental health support, but not receiving it, and ii) not having a mental health need, but being diagnosed as having mental health need.
+We worked with local organisations and people with lived experience of accessing or using mental health services to guide the research we did to make sure that it is relevant to the people of the East of England.

-To address our aim, we will be using national data collected by the Understanding Society Study.
-To find out if mental health and care inequalities effect specific groups of people in the East of England, we will characterise people by protected characteristics, as defined by the Equality Act 2010.
-We will also consider how other wider factors known to effect mental health, such as income, might influence mental health and care inequalities.
+To address our aim, we used national data collected by the Understanding Society Study.
+To find out if mental health and care inequalities effect specific groups of people in the East of England, we characterised people by protected characteristics, as defined by the Equality Act 2010.
+We also considered how other wider factors known to effect mental health, such as income, might influence mental health and care inequalities.

 - Are protected characteristics associated with risk of experiencing mental health and care inequalities?